chris-geelhoed/Wikipedia-Viewer/README.md

 Generated based on top 10 most searched items and sorted by pageviews.

+### Most Liked

+Every user had the ability to upvote an given page once.
+The most liked carousel displays these pages in descending order.

 ### Performance

-This page takes full advantage of Node.js' asynchronous nature by allowing many tasks (potentially 100 at a time) to run in parallel.
-Furthermore, care is taken to cache data whenever possible.
+This page takes full advantage of Node.js' asynchronous nature by allowing many API calls (potentially 100 at a time) to run in parallel.
+Furthermore, care is taken to cache data whenever possible and images are compressed by middleware.
 To avoid 'callback hell', promises are used heavily and code is broken in several reusable functions.

+### Tests
-Most of the business logic of this application can be found in the 'utils' folder of this repository.
+Several automated tests have been written in Jest to test the asynchronous output of the various Express modules.
+These can be found in the 'tests' folder.